-23.1 Diagnostic
+21.1 Diagnostic

 Click Management and then Diagnostic in the navigation panel to display this screen.
-Use this screen to check system logs, ping IP addresses or perform loopback tests on a port.
+Use this screen to check system logs, reset the system or ping IP addresses.

-Figure 23-1 Diagnostic
+Figure 21-1 Diagnostic

-Table 23-1 Diagnostic
+Table 21-1 Diagnostic

 LABEL DESCRIPTION System Log Click Display to display a log of events in the multi-line text box.
 Click Clear to empty the text box and reset the syslog entry.
 IP Ping Type the IP address of a device that you want to ping in order to test a connection.
-Click Ping to have the switch ping the IP address (in the field to the left).
-Ethernet Port Test From the Port drop-down list box, select a port number and click Port Test to perform internal loopback test.
+Click Ping to have the switch ping the IP address (in the field to the left) 3 times Ethernet Port Test From the Port drop-down list box, select a port number and click Port Test to perform internal loopback test.

-Diagnostic 23-1
+Diagnostic 21-1

-Chapter 24 Cluster Management
+Chapter 22 Cluster Management